usnistgov/REFPROP-wrappers/wrappers/Mathematica/README.md

 Development of integrated documentation has been problematic since the release of Mathematica 12.
 Wolfram has provided mature paclet management functions, but has not provided native tools for creating Mathematica 12-styled documentation pages and assembling them.
 The existing tool, Wolfram Workbench 3, has not kept up with the newer releases of Mathematica, but does still function and generates passable documentation pages that can be indexed into the help system.
 Wolfram has been hinting at creating native Documentation Tools right within Mathematica, but these tools have not yet been released as of Mathematica 12.3.
 Until they do, we're stuck with Wolfram Workbench, which is a free plug-in for the Eclipse IDE.

-RefpropLink and the associated documentation is developed entirely in Wolfram Workbench.
-To contribute to RefpropLink development, one should download the entire [**usnistgov/REFPROP-wrappers**](https://github.com/usnistgov/REFPROP-wrappers) repository from GitHub and import the `wrappers\Mathematica` directory into a project in an installation of Eclipse that includes the Wolfram Workbench 3 plug-in.
-RefpropLink is currently developed in Eclipse 2021-09 with Wolfram Workbench version 10.1.1087 and Mathematica 12.1 for current working compatibility.
+**_RefpropLink_** and the associated documentation is developed entirely in Wolfram Workbench ( _see [**Prerequisites**](#prerequisites)_ ).
+To contribute to **_RefpropLink_** development, one should download the entire [**usnistgov/REFPROP-wrappers**](https://github.com/usnistgov/REFPROP-wrappers) repository from GitHub and import the `wrappers\Mathematica` directory into a project in an installation of Eclipse that includes the Wolfram Workbench 3 plug-in.  **_RefpropLink_** is currently developed in Eclipse 2021-09 with Wolfram Workbench version 10.1.1087 and Mathematica 12.1 for current working compatibility.

-Contributions to RefpropLink are encouraged through pull requests to the [**usnistgov/REFPROP-wrappers**](https://github.com/usnistgov/REFPROP-wrappers) GitHub repository.
-Documentation should be rebuilt consistent with any changes to the code and updating the version number in the `PacletInfo.m` file.
+Contributions to **_RefpropLink_** are encouraged through pull requests to the [**usnistgov/REFPROP-wrappers**](https://github.com/usnistgov/REFPROP-wrappers) GitHub repository.
+Documentation should be rebuilt consistent with any changes to the code as well as updating the version number in the `PacletInfo.m` file.

+> **Developer Note:** There are some Git warnings regarding LF and CRLF line endings when placing Mathematica notebooks and scripts in git repos and pulling and pushing them from GitHub.
+Limited testing demonstrates that Mathematica is impervious to the line endings (see [Wolfram Notebook Technology](https://www.wolfram.com/technologies/nb/)) and these Git warnings can be ignored.
+If issues occur in the Eclipse editor when importing the project, this may be the cause and can easily be corrected.